geraldb/geraldb.github.io/index.md

 ##  Week 38 - Monday, September 19th to Sunday, September 25th, 2022

+**blockchain research / corruption**

+Austria has an "official" Austrian Blockchain Center for Research and according to the website the researchers (or is it fraudsters?) that are always looking for "Blockchain Researcher (junior or senior)" and even posting:

+> If you haven't found the right job offer here,
+> but you are convinced that your skills are a perfect match for ABC Research,
+> then you are welcome to apply for a job at ABC.

+Believe it or not - I applied already twice - the first time back in May I got back a (standard) response that sorry we plan to fill the open position with a women.
+Now this crypto winter (or is it this summer?)
+I checked back and saw all this new or (fake?) open blockchain positions and applied again and after no response all August I got an invitation in September for an in-person interview from 9:30 to 11:00h.

+While the two all-female secretaries were friendly and welcome the interview with the two all-male "researchers" - Klaus Pirklbauer, the blockchain fraudster-in-chief, and  - Stefan Craß, the no-code blockchain researcher - soon went downhill and I got practically thrown out after about half an hour (the official time slot was an hour and half) and two weeks later the email confirmed that we don't want to ever see you again!

+For the record - here's my little public blockchain reseach corner online - [**Blockchain!
+Blockchain!
+Blockchain!**](https://github.com/openblockchains) - among many others - and here's the million dollar research center - [**Austrian Blockchain Center (ABC)**](https://www.abc-research.at) - with no public code or anything - the best to find is some public discussion / debate panels.
+No warning that blockchain is (mostly) a narrative to scam and fill your own pocket or anything.
+Guess what - the Austrian blockchain researcher are top quality (scammers) - and, yes, the pocket the "research" money from the state and from private companies.
+Bingo!

 **moonbirds**

 To wrap-up work on the newly published all official 42x42px attributes for the moonbirds by Proof Collective (on github)